 In order to prepare for a possible pandemic of H1N1 influenza, clinicians are concerned about the prevention and treatment of this virus in pregnant and breastfeeding women.
 Recent guidelines encompass vaccinations, chemoprophylaxis (prophylactic treatment following exposure), and treatment for infants and pregnant and breastfeeding women.
-This article briefly summarizes the recent public health advisories from the U.S. Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, and an Emergency Use Authorization from the CDC to the Food and Drug Administration.
+This article briefly summarizes the recent public health advisories from the U.S. Centers for Disease Control and Prevention (CDC), and an Emergency Use Authorization from the CDC to the Food and Drug Administration.